KyleBrogdon/Smallsh/README.md

 ## Example usage
 - commmand [arg1 arg2 ...] [< input_file] [> output_file] [&]
   - Items in square brackets are optional
-  - If a command is to be executed in the background, the last entry must be &
+  - To execute a command in the background, use &. & must be the last input
+  - $$ has built in variable expansion to change to the PID of the shell
+  - Built in commands: exit, cd, and status
+  - All other commands are forked off and use the exec() family to execute

+## Limitations
+- Maximum command line length is 2048 characters
+- Maximum 512 arguments
+- Pipe (|) is not implemented
+- Only SIGINT and SIGTSTP handlers are functional

 ## Built With
 - C